 - This workshop will be interactive and therefore places are extremely limited for each session.

 - Each participant must register individually and attend using their own computer so they can fully participate in the group and breakout activities.

-- This practice workshop will be held over Zoom.
-Please make sure your organisation can use Zoom before registering!
-The workshop will be interactive.
+- This will be an interactive practice workshop.
 To help facilitate this, we ask all participants to be on audio and video for the session.
 Please join from a computer with good internet connectivity (to the best of your ability) with a webcam and use a set of headphones with a microphone.
 Using headphones with a microphone rather than your computer’s built-in speakers and microphone will improve the quality of your audio and help improve everybody’s experience of the workshop.

 - Once you have successfully registered, you will be sent all the information you need to participate in the Zoom workshop including Zoom meeting ID and password prior to the workshop commencing.
 If you haven’t received your email with Zoom details by the day of the workshop, please remember to check your Junk folder for these details or contact email@example.com urgently so you don’t miss out!